jkutner/java-memory-hog/README.md

 # Java Memory Hog

-This app hogs memory like no ones business
+This app hogs memory like no one's business